inchworks/picinch/README.md

 - The home page shows the most recent highlights and slideshows for each user.
 The number shown of each is configurable.
 A page for each contributor shows all their highlights and slideshows.

+- Sideshows can include videos as well as photos.

 - Written in Go and ready to be deployed to a virtual machine using Docker, for good performance and easy setup.

 [![Project Status: Inactive – The project has reached a stable, usable state but new features are not being actively developed; support/maintenance will be provided as needed.](https://www.repostatus.org/badges/latest/inactive.svg)](https://www.repostatus.org/#inactive)

 _This is used at one photo club.
 I would like to work with another club, ideally in Scotland or the UK, to adapt it as needed for more general use.
 Contact support@picinch.com._

 For more information, including setup and configuration, see https://picinch.com.